 RISKS AND CONCERNS:

-Company is exploring different options for other financial and trading activities to generate revenue which may have a potential risk involved in the transaction
+Company is exploring different ways and means to generate revenue which has a potential risk involved in the transaction

-The Board of Directors is responsible for the assessment, formulation and implementation of guidelines, managing key risks, risk minimization procedures and periodicals review.
+The Board of Directors is responsible for the risk assessment and mitigation.

 INTERNAL CONTROL SYSTEM AND THEIR ADEQUACY: